 Oftentimes, while conducting chest X-rays or CT scans for other ailments, lung nodules, less than 3 cm in diameter, are discovered.
 If the growth is larger than that, it is known as a pulmonary mass.
 While most nodules are benign, cancerous nodules can grow quickly and require immediate attention and follow up.
-Early detection is critical, and that is why Cancer Center of Acadiana at Lafayette General has created the Lung Mass Clinic – the only dedicated lung cancer center in Southwest Louisiana.
+Early detection is critical, and that is why Cancer Center of Acadiana at Lafayette General Medical Center has created the Lung Mass Clinic – the only dedicated lung cancer center in Southwest Louisiana.
 The Clinic is intended to give patients with suspected lung cancer a faster diagnosis and treatment.

 Patients are diagnosed and treated with not only the best imaging equipment available, but by the largest Pulmonologist group in Lafayette, with the most combined experience in the area.
 While lung cancer screenings can be performed using a low-dose CT scan, the most advanced diagnostic technology is available, enabling faster, safer and more accurate diagnoses.